Dollar General to hire up to 20,000 workers as economy rebounds

 The discount retailer said in a statement on Wednesday that it would host hiring events from this month to fill positions in its stores, distribution centers and corporate offices.

-Strengthening domestic demand, the rollout of COVID-19 vaccines and additional pandemic aid from the government have boosted companies’ needs for workers, with McDonald’s Corp and Yum Brands’ Taco Bell saying recently that they were looking to hire thousands of workers.
+Strengthening domestic demand, the rollout of COVID-19 vaccines and additional pandemic aid from the government have boosted companies' needs for workers, with McDonald's Corp (MCD.N) and Yum Brands' (YUM.N) Taco Bell saying recently that they were looking to hire thousands of workers. read more

 Our Standards: The Thomson Reuters Trust Principles.